Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oa5g8FKujqk.md

 ### Transcript

-> dream on what about the toilet yeah what about the toilet one dollar dlc flushing dlc i love it it's coming i promise it'd be funny
+> dream on what about the toilet yeah what about the toilet one dollar dlc flushing dlc I love it it's coming I promise it'd be funny